Meet Our Virtual Assistant Staff – Bernadette a business listing and infographic Rockstar!

 Meet Bernadette, Administrative Assistant – Business Listings

-Bernadette joined the Smart VA Staffing Agency team in March of 2018 and works as a Virtual Business Listings Administrative Assistant with Holistic Web Presence, a content marketing company.
+Bernadette joined the Smart VA Staffing Agency team in March of 2018 and works as a Local Listings Specialist with Holistic Web Presence, a content marketing company.
 She specializes in enhancing the client’s online visibility through the power of Local Business Listings.

-Her career began in retail, working on fixed assets management and inventory control and then frontend supervisor, a public facing role.
-After four years she took a career break devoting her attentions as a young mother.
-After this, in order to make ends meet, Bernadette took an overseas factory job with a technology company and while the pay was good, she missed being away from her family.
-What she really wanted was to build a career where she could work from her home in the Philippines.
+Her career began in a renowned retail store where she managed fixed assets and supplies inventory.
+Years later, she got promoted to front-end supervisor where she disseminated new directions to staff, scheduled work shifts, manage operation expenses, and staff documents.
+After four years she took a career break devoting her attention to her family.
+Bernadette also went overseas to work in a technology company that manufactured motherboards.
+While the pay was good she missed being away from her family.
+She decided to go home and kickstart her career as a virtual assistant.
 Her goal was met when she landed the job at Smart VA Staffing Agency in 2018.
-She loves writing, reading, social media, and the Web, so this was a natural fit for her.
+She loves writing, reading, and social media so this was a natural fit for her.

-In her free time, she likes watching movies, playing RPGs, baking, and hanging with her loved ones.
+In her free time, she likes watching movies, baking, and hanging out with her loved ones.

 Bernadette’s thoughts regarding common questions about Filipino VA’s